SparkPost/pizza-bot/README.md

 ### Visit Your Activation URL

-Paste the activation URL Avi and Cole gave you into your browser.
+Paste the activation URL one of the assistants gave you into your browser.
 This will start Slack's "invite flow" that will add your app to our shared Slack team.
 You will notice some logs in your terminal about a team being added.
 Congratulations!
 You now have a working Slack app!

 ## Resources